-Risky sexual behavior can have profound consequences for a teen's physical wellbeing, mental health, and future economic success.
+The inequality of income distribution within the United States has led to a differential in outcomes for teenagers from low-income and wealthy families.
+Previous research shows a positive relationship between family income and teen academic performance; however this study focuses on another aspect of teenage well-being.
+Risky sexual behavior can have profound consequences for a teen in terms of physical well-being, mental health, and future economic success.
 We explore this topic by examining the relationship between total household income and risky sexual behaviors including the use of birth control, number of sexual partners, age at first intercourse, and the contraction of STDs.
-Our results show a significant negative correlation between income and unprotected intercourse among females that increases for teens with higher test scores.
-We then examine if and how household income affects the chosen mode of contraception.
-Results suggest that income does play a significant role in a teen girl's decision of whether to use the birth control pill or a less expensive alternative.
+Economic theories citing the household budget constraint and opportunity costs suggests a negative correlation between household income and risky sexual behavior.
+We find that for each dependent variable, race and religiosity are the most significant predictors of risky sexual behavior.
+For the use of birth control, however, our results show a significant negative correlation between income and unprotected intercourse that increases for teens with higher test scores.
+We conclude that household income is the most significant for risky behaviors that have expensive preventative costs.